 An engaging thriller first and a millennial can-do tale second, Tollman’s script sometimes tells rather than shows as it repeats points later in the picture.
 Yet the rapid-fire pacing is continually riveting, calling back to the great political thrillers of yesteryear.
 There’s also plenty of parliamentary intrigue as Ford’s story–a side show for international late night talk show hosts–had real implications for Torontonians.
 To deflect from the cult of personality, Tollman chooses not to show the mayor until the film’s second act.
 While this is by no means the most comprehensive way to convey the story of Ford, it is one way to tell it with a straight face and real stakes.

-Run This Town premiered at SXSW.
+Run This Town premiered at SXSW and opens on March 6.